-4G vs. LTE vs. 5G: What’s the Difference, and Why Should You Care?
+4G vs. 5G vs. LTE: What’s the Difference, and Why Should You Care?

 Phone carriers love to throw around nonsense terms all the time.
 You’ve heard them.
-4G, 4G LTE, 4G LTE-A, 5G.
+4G, 4G LTE, 4G LTE-A, 5Ge, 5G, 5G NR, 5G+.
 But what do they actually mean?
-We’re here to give you the information to make informed decisions when it comes to your cellular purchases and not be confused by all the jargon these companies use to try and confuse you.

 What is 4G?

-Since there was such an enormous gap between the old 3G standard and the new 4G, companies wanted to make sure their customer base knew they were receiving better service than just the same old 3G, so they came up with a workaround.
+Since there was such an enormous gap between the old 3G standard and 4G, companies wanted to make sure their customer base knew they were receiving better service than just the same old 3G networks, so they came up with a workaround.
 That workaround was LTE, short for "Long-Term Evolution."
 The original idea was that it represented a "Long-Term Evolution" toward the 4G standard.
 What clever marketers figured out was that they could present it as something greater than that standard if they simply added "4G" before it.
 Hence, "4G LTE."

 What is LTE and What Does LTE Stand For?

-LTE stands for “Long Term Evolution” and is a marketing phrase to signify progression toward true 4G.
-So when someone says 4G LTE, they are actually talking about something weaker than true 4G, but better than simple 3G.
+As stated previously, LTE stands for “Long Term Evolution” and is a marketing phrase to signify progression toward true 4G.
+When someone says 4G LTE, they are actually talking about something weaker than true 4G, but better than simple 3G.
 At this point, the LTE International Standard is loosely defined and frequently updated, making a true LTE standard hard to nail down.

-The worst part is, now that companies have actually attained 4G speeds, they don’t want to advertise it.
-Most consumers believe 4G LTE to be an advanced version of 4G, instead of what it really is.
-Hence the term 4G LTE-A (which is really just 4G).
-This is the fastest option available on the market in 2019.
+The worst part is, now that companies have attained 4G speeds, they don’t want to advertise it.
+Most consumers believe 4G LTE to be an advanced version of 4G instead of what it really is.
+Hence the terms 5Ge, 4G LTE-A, 4G LTE+ (which are just 4G).
+These are the fastest 4G options available.

 What is 5G?